JimmyDuong00/docs.ottertech/content/2 Azure Services/Azure Initiative.md

-To assign multiple polices at once we can use Initiative.
+To assign multiple [[Azure Policy]] at once, we can use Initiative.

 In [[Azure Policy]], navigate to the Definitions and select initiative definition: